 Q1.
 State the objectives of audit of Local Bodies.

+(SA, May 2018, 5 marks)

+OR

 The external control of municipal expenditure is exercised by the state governments through the appointment of auditors to examine municipal accounts.
 Explain stating important objectives of audit of such bodies.

+(RTP, Nov 2021, NA)

-Local Fund Audit Wing of a State of a State Government has appointed you to audit the accounts of one of the Local body governed by it.
+OR Local Fund Audit Wing of a State of a State Government has appointed you to audit the accounts of one of the Lo the Local body governed by it.
 As an auditor, what will be your reporting areas?

-(SA, Dec 2021, 4 marks)

-Reporting areas in audit of Local Fund:

-The external control of municipal expenditure is exercised by the state governments through the appointment of auditors to examine municipal accounts.
+(SA, Dec 2021, 4 marks) Reporting areas in audit of Local Fund: The ex ternal control of municipal expenditure is exercised by the state governments through the appointment of auditors to examine municipal accounts.
 However, the municipal corporations of Delhi, Mumbai and a few others have powers to appoint their own auditors for regular external audit.

-The important objectives of audit are:

-- a) reporting on the fairness of the content and presentation of financial statements; - b) reporting upon the strengths and weaknesses of systems of financial control; - c) reporting on the adherence to legal and/or administrative requirements; - d) reporting upon whether value is being fully received on money spent; and - e) detection and prevention of error, fraud and misuse of resources - Q2.
+The important objectives of audit are: a) b) c) d) e) reporting on the fairness of the content and presentation of financial statements; reporting upon the strengths and weaknesses of systems of financial control; reporting on the adherence to legal and/or administrative requirements; reporting upon whether value is being fully received on money spent; and detection and prevention of error, fraud and misuse of resources Q2.
 Explain the different types of revenue grants which local bodies may receive.

-List out the types of Revenue Grants received by local bodies from the State.

-Revenue grants received by Local Bodies:

-Local bodies may receive different types of grants from the state administration.
-Broadly the revenue grants are of three types:

-- 1) General purpose grants: These are primarily intended to substantially bridge the gap between the needs and resources of the local bodies. - 2) Specific purpose grants: These grants which are tied to the provision of certain services or performance of certain tasks. - 3) Statutory and compensatory grants: These grants, under various enactments, are given to local bodies as compensation on account of loss of any revenue on taking over a tax by state government from local government.
+(SA, Nov 2020, 3 marks) OR List out the types of Revenue Grants received by local bodies from the State.
+(MTP2, Nov 2021, 2 marks) Reven ue grants received by Local Bodies: Local b oodies may receive different types of grants from the state administration.
+Broadly the revenue grants are of three types: 1) General purpose grants: These are primarily intended to substantially bridge the gap between the needs and resources of the local bodies.
+2) Specific purpose grants: These grants which are tied to the provision of certain services or performance of certain tasks.
+3) Statutory and compensatory grants: These grants, under various enactments, are given to local bodies as compensation on account of loss of any revenue on taking over a tax by state government from local government.